owncloud/ios-app/enterprise/resign/README.md

 ## Associated Domains

 Create a text file containing a list of line-break separated domain names (FQN) and name it `domains.txt`.
-This file is expected to be found in the same folder where provisioning profiles are stored.
+This file is expected to be found in the same folder where this `README.md` file is stored.
 Currently only domains of type `applinks` are supported (others being `webcredentials` and `appclips`).

 ## Instructions